jasongrimes/fretboardfoundation/_chapters/020-chords/105-shell-voicings.md

-Shell voicings are given for major seventh, minor seventh, and dominant chords, which enough to cover all the diatonic chords of Western harmony.
+Shell voicings are given for major seventh, minor seventh, and dominant chords, which are enough to cover all the diatonic chords of Western harmony.
 A min7 shell voicing can be played for a m7b5 chord, since it omits the fifth.